varmara/varmara/README.md

 ### Hi there, I'm Marina 👋

-- 💻  Data Analyst with a background in statistics, experimental design, and biology.
+- 💻  Data Analyst with 15+ years of experience in statistical data analysis, machine learning, and digital transformation.
+- 📈 Proven track record in leading cross-functional analytics projects, 🤖developing automated reporting solutions, and 💡delivering actionable business insights  for global organizations including PepsiCo.
+- ☁️ Expert in cloud-based data management, 📱app development feedback, and 🤝stakeholder engagement.
 - 📊  Author of 30+ scientific papers as an analyst or research designer.
-- 🎓  Former university lecturer, 👩‍🏫 taught Statistics, Data Analysis and R to diverse audiences, from students to professionals.
+- 🎓  University lecturer with 17 years of experience, 👩‍🏫 taught Statistics, Data Analysis and R to diverse audiences, from students to professionals.

 #### 🧰 Tools I use:

-Python, R, SQL, PostgreSQL, BigQuery, Tableau, Shiny, Git, Docker, GCP
+Python, R, SQL, PostgreSQL, BigQuery, Power Query, Power BI, Tableau, Shiny, Azure DevOps, Git, Docker, GCP

 #### ✉️ You can get in touch at the links below: